vuejs-templates/pwa/README.md

 ## Maintenance Mode
 **The code in this repo is in maintenance mode, with limited plans for future changes.
-If you have an issue with the current codebase, we encourage you to try out [`vue-cli` 3.0](https://github.com/vuejs/vue-cli/blob/dev/README.md), using its [new `pwa` plugin](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/cli-plugin-pwa), which is being actively developed.**
+Our focus moving forward is adding PWA support to [Vue CLI 3.0](https://github.com/vuejs/vue-cli/blob/dev/README.md), using its new [`pwa` plugin](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/cli-plugin-pwa).
+We encourage this work to be used for new projects as it is being actively developed.
+If you have issues with the current codebase, give the new version a spin and let us know what you think.**

 # vue-pwa-boilerplate